LabInternetPub/TinderLabInternet/README.md

 * **POST "/profiles")**            -- creates a new user profile (Gson called by the framework)
 * **POST "/likes"**                -- creates a list of likes/proposals for a given user (origin, list of targets).
 See ProfileRestController.Like inner class to see the needed parameters (json in the http call body)

-#### Teachin API
+#### Teaching API
-Here you'll have another controller with examples with just teaching pourposes.
-It may contain negative examples
+Here you'll have another controller with examples with just teaching purposes.
+Examples that may not fit well in the Tinder application or more importantly that may be **negative** ones.

 * **POST "/teaching/profilesString"**       -- creates a new user profile (Gson called manually)
 * **GET "/teaching/int/{i}**                -- returns the given int that must be less or equal to 50.
 Error parameter example